HectorHW/filetrack/README.md

 example, it should be run frequently enough to keep up with logs that are written and rotated.

 * Due to simple scheme of persistence, we cannot seek back into rotated file version after saving state while reading from current log file.
-This means that if your program must do some conditional seeking in file, you should perform any pointer rollback before performing final save (done by `.close()` or Drop).
+This means that if your program must do some conditional seeking in a file, you should perform any pointer rollback before performing final save (done by `.close()` or Drop).
 Overall, this library is intended to be used for mostly forward reading of log files.